hoprnet/hoprnet/VERIFICATION_GUIDE.md

 ```
 Contract Name: HoprChannels.sol
 Include nightly builds: No
-Compiler: v0.8.3+commit.8d00100c (as of time of writing, might change)
+Compiler: v0.8.3+commit.8d00100c (as of time of writing, this might change, this also depends on the contract you are verifying)
 EVM Version: default
 Optimization: yes
 Optimization runs: 200 (as of time of writing, might change)